London Stock Exchange warns of supply chain shortages - ExBulletin

 London Stock Exchange warns of supply chain shortages

--London Stock Exchange Group said it was on track to achieve cost savings through integration of the Refinitiv data platform after a stable third quarter, but warned that the supply chain shortages procurement could impact the timing of its technology spending.
+London Stock Exchange Group said it was on track to achieve cost savings through the integration of the Refinitiv data platform after a stable third quarter, but warned supply chain shortages could affect the timing of its technology spending.

-The exchange said underlying pro forma income was 1.78 billion pounds ($ 2.46 billion) in the three months to the end of September, up from 1.75 billion a year earlier, helped by an increase in trading volumes and initial public offerings.
+The exchange said underlying pro forma income was 1.78 billion pounds ($ 2.46 billion) in the three months to the end of September, up from 1.75 billion a year earlier, helped by an increase of Stock trading volumes and IPOs.

-Its data and analytics unit, which houses Refinitiv, reported a 0.3% decline in pro forma revenues, along with lower results from its Trading & Banking solutions business.
+Its data and analytics unit, which houses Refinitiv, reported a 0.3% decline in pro forma revenue, along with lower profits from its trading and banking solutions business.

 “We are making excellent progress in integrating Refinitiv and are on track to achieve £ 125 million in cost synergies in 2021, ahead of our initial phasing,” CEO David Schwimmer said in a statement.

-LSEG said he expected year-over-year revenue to grow 4-5%, but fourth-quarter revenue not growing as fast as in the third quarter in constant currencies.
+LSEG said it expects year-to-April revenue to grow 45%, but fourth-quarter revenue does not grow as quickly as the third quarter in constant currencies.

-There has been no change from previous spending or capital spending plans, although supply chain pressures “may impact the timing of some technology spending this year,” he said. he declared, without giving further details.
+There has been no change from previous cost or capital spending plans, although supply chain pressures “may impact the timing of some technology spending this year,” he said. he declared, without giving more details.

 Refinitiv was separated from Thomson Reuters, parent company of Reuters News, in 2018 by a consortium led by Blackstone before being acquired by LSEG in a $ 27 billion deal finalized in January 2021.